“Pit Bulls can be really sweet, loving dogs if they’re raised right.“

 Ever heard someone say that?
 Have YOU ever said it yourself?
 I know that when people say this, they mean it with the best intentions, but it’s such a harmful phrase.
 Let me explain why.

-Animal shelters all over the United States are filled with homeless Pit Bulls.
+Animal shelters all over the United States are filled with homeless Pit Bulls and Pit Bull mixes.
 I know you’ve heard me say that the Pit Bull is the most euthanized dog in the country.
 Both of these things are, in part, the result of people believing that how a Pit Bull is raised will completely determine what kind of dog it becomes.

 Let’s say you go to your local shelter because you’ve finally decided the kids are old enough for a dog.
 Should you get a puppy, or should you consider an adult dog?
 You’re just not sure, so you walk through the facility looking at dozens of dogs every age, breed, and size.